Willyb15/Data-Science-Python/Week3/day6-functions_practice/functions_practice_lecture.md

 All of this is very convenient, and we will use it extensively later in this course; but for now know that you can and often want to import from within a script to get access to functions from other scripts.

 Back to testing.
 Now that we have importing and access to the main-block we have to convenient ways to test the code that we've written.
-Either by running the script when a test is definied in the main-block or via importing the function to be used directly in IPython.
+Either by running the script when a test is defined in the main-block or via importing the function to be used directly in IPython.

 #### Abstraction Illustration